rshaw1467/otel-2024/automate-integrate-opentelemetry/content/03_python_metrics/02_metric_browser/index.md

 - Green > 0
 - Yellow > 3
 - Red > 5
-4. Pin it to a new dashboard with the title `Request Count`
+4. Pin the tile with the title `Request Count` to a new dashboard:

 ![Settings](../../../assets/images/03-02-heatmap.png)